starmaid/pulseofexploration/README.md

 ## Where are you in development??

-You are implementing the Lights.LightSequence.getRow() function.
-Currently it is not behaving properly.

-it is:
-- maybe not sampling right using the vmap function
-- injecting random longer tuples
-- being generally weird

-after that you need to generalize all the planet functions.

-## Further Steps

 Finish adding all the planets incl. deep and near space

 Make a cool transmission animation (maybe draw, but maybe do programatically)